DynamoDS/TuneUp/README.md

 Recommended build environment
 - VisualStudio 2019
 - .Net Framework 4.7 Developer Pack
-- Dynamo repository cloned and built on the same level of Tuneup repository
+- Dynamo repository cloned and built on the same level of TuneUp repository which means you should find your Dynamo repo folder and TuneUp under the same parent folder

 ## Known issues
-- Tuneup does not work with dyfs yet
+- TuneUp does not work with dyfs yet
-- Tuneup is required to work with Dynamo 2.5.0 or up because of dependency on certian API which only exists on newer version of Dynamo.
+- TuneUp is required to work with Dynamo 2.5.0 or up because of dependency on certian API which only exists on newer version of Dynamo.

 ## Testing